 Arguably, the most fun was the infamous wheel of misfortune.
 What is this you ask?
 You’ll have to go to Stoketoberfest and give it a spin to find out!
 Expect lots of laughs, beer, and possibly some nakedness!

 It’s really difficult to even attempt to describe what it’s like to stay with Stoke for Oktoberfest.
-So take a look at their video from their last Oktoberfest event, which helps to convey the fun and craziness you’re ensured to experience if you go.
+So take a look at their video, which helps to convey the fun and craziness you’re ensured to experience if you go.

 The Best Oktoberfest Value in Munich?